J11tendra/NerdNarratives/what-is-api/what-is-api.md

 Composite APIs combine multiple data or service APIs.
 They allow programmers to access several endpoints in a single call.
 Composite APIs are useful in microservices architecture where performing a single task may require information from several sources.

 ## Conclusion

+API is nothing a mechanism for two application to communicate with certain set of information.

 Because APIs allow companies to open access to their resources while maintaining security and control, they have become a valuable aspect of modern business and personal projects.
 It is important to understand API.